eclipse-birt/birt/engine/org.eclipse.birt.report.engine.emitter.pdf/src/org/eclipse/birt/report/engine/emitter/pdf/README.md

 	Values     	file name with full path or list of file names Default    	empty (null)

+**PdfEmitter.IncludeCidSet**

+	Content    	include the CIDSet stream of a font into the document Location   	report
+	Data type  	boolean
+	Values     	true, CIDSet will be included
+	           	false, CIDSet won't be included
+	Default    	true
+	Since       	4.17

 **PdfEmitter.PDFA.FallbackFont**

 	Content    	fall back font to create the pdf/a document correctly,